Non-smoothable surfaces in the 4-sphere: Constructing non-smoothable surfaces

 \section{Constructing non-smoothable surfaces}

-This section is devoted to the proof of Theorems~\ref{thm:precise} and~\ref{thm:ucfalse}.
-We focus on the proof of Theorem~\ref{thm:precise} and then afterwards give the small modification necessary for Theorem~\ref{thm:ucfalse}.
+This section is devoted to the proof of Theorem~\ref{thm:precise}.
 We briefly outline the strategy of the proof as well as the organisation of the section.
-Start by using Examples~\ref{ex:Hyperbolic} and~\ref{ex:directsum} to consider the once stabilised pullback square associated to the unknotted surface~$U_h \subset S^4$ with non-orientable genus~$h$ and (extremal) normal Euler number~$-2h$ (recall Proposition~\ref{prop:PullbackSurfaceExterior}).
+Start by using Examples~\ref{ex:Hyperbolic} and~\ref{ex:directsum} to consider the twice stabilised pullback square associated to the unknotted surface~$U_h \subset S^4$ with non-orientable genus~$h$ and (extremal) normal Euler number~$-2h$ (recall Proposition~\ref{prop:PullbackSurfaceExterior}).
 Setting $u:= Q_{\Sigma_2(U_h)}$ for the diagonal definite non-singular form of rank~$h$, this pullback takes the following form:

 The first summands of the bottom horizontal map and the right vertical map are defined to be the ones from Convention~\ref{conv:Identification}.
 On the hyperbolic summands, the horizontal (resp.\ vertical) maps are induced by quotienting by~$1+T$ (resp.\ ~$1-T$) as in Example~\ref{ex:Hyperbolic}.